-The key of the primary account has all the operation permissions for all resources under the primary account.
+The key of the root account has all the operation permissions for all resources under the root account.
 Disclosure of the key may cause loss of your cloud assets, so it is strongly recommended that you create sub-accounts and assign corresponding permissions for them, and then use the keys of sub-accounts to create requests for resource access and management.

 To manage users and cloud resources under your account in multiple dimensions, you can create multiple sub-accounts under your primary account to implement user-specific permission management.
 For more information on how to create a sub-account, see Sub-users in CAM.

 Before using a sub-account to initiate an API request, you need to create a security credential for the sub-account, and then the sub-account will get a unique key pair, which can facilitate the identification of the identity.
 You can create user policies for different sub-accounts to control their access permissions to resources.
 You can also create user groups and associate one access policy to a user group to facilitate the central management of user grouping and resources.

 With the corresponding permissions assigned, a sub-account can create or modify resources.
-The resources still belong to the primary account, and the resource cost will be deducted from the primary account.
+The resources still belong to the primary account, and the resource cost will be deducted from the root account.

-In addition to using security credentials of the primary account or sub-accounts to access resources, you can create roles and use the temporary security credentials of the roles to manage your Tencent Cloud resources.
+In addition to using security credentials of the root account or sub-accounts to access resources, you can create roles and use the temporary security credentials of the roles to manage your Tencent Cloud resources.
 For more information on the role concept and how to use roles, see Role Overview.

 As a virtual identity, a role does not have a permanent key.
-CAM provides a set of STS APIs used to generate temporary security credentials.
+Tencent Cloud CAM provides a set of STS APIs used to generate temporary security credentials.

-For more information on how to use the APIs and relevant examples, see Using Roles to learn about how to generate temporary security credentials.
+For more information on how to use the APIs and relevant examples, see Using Role.
+You can also see CreateRole to learn about how to generate temporary security credentials.
 Temporary security credentials contain only limited policies (operations, resources, and conditions), and are valid for a limited period (start and end time), so the generated temporary security credentials can be distributed or used directly.